farski/awholenother.com/_posts/2020-06-20-boolean-parameters-in-cloudformation.md

       ObjectLockEnabled: !Ref BucketObjectLockEnabled
 ```

 It's worth noting that the `AllowedValues` in the previous example are actual YAML `bool` values.
-They are being coerced to string in the context of the parameter, and then the string value is being coerced to a `Boolean` in the resource property.
-This method is not sneakily creating a boolean parameter.
+They are being coerced to strings in the context of the parameter, and then the string value is being coerced back to a `Boolean` at the resource property.
+This method is **not** sneakily creating a boolean parameter.
 Using string literals in the parameter list acts the same way, and perhaps makes it more obvious what is actually going on.

 ```yaml
 # This way works, too